nunca-falha/LTR559/README.md

 # LTR559
-Mod of the original lib LTR303
+Mod of the original lib LTR303 from https://github.com/automote